-Competency: (i) Research Elements associated with this competency Demonstrate the substantially independent ability to formulate research or other scholarly activities (e.g., critical literature reviews, dissertation, efficacy studies, clinical case studies, theoretical papers, program evaluation projects, program development projects) that are of sufficient quality and rigor to have the potential to contribute to the scientific, psychological, or professional knowledge base.
-Conduct research or other scholarly activities.
-Critically evaluate and disseminate research or other scholarly activity via professional publication and presentation at the local (including the host institution), regional, or national level.
-Required training/experiential activities to meet each element Students are required to complete a capstone research project, the Directed Study, in order to demonstrate the substantially independent ability to formulate research or other scholarly activities that are of sufficient quality and rigor to have the potential to contribute to the scientific, psychological, or professional knowledge base.
-Students demonstrate they are able to conduct research and other scholarly activities by completing Article Critique Assignment in the Research Design course (PSY 2809) Students demonstrate ability to critically evaluate and disseminate research by engaging in research or scholarship at the local, regional, national, or international level.
-How outcomes are measured for each training/experiential activity listed above How outcomes are measured: Directed study final submission PSY 2809 Article critique assignment Proof of publication/presentation or Research Dissemination Rubric Evaluation tool: • Directed Study rubrics • Rubric for Article Critique assignment located within the PSY 2809 course syllabus. • Proof of publication/presentation or Research Dissemination rubric.
-Minimum levels of achievement (MLAs) for each outcome measure/evaluation tool listed above Ratings of 3 or higher on all elements of the Directed study rubric Total score of 80% of higher on PSY 2809 Article Critique assignment rubric Proof of first-authorship in peer-review publication or conference or Ratings of "met expectations" on at minimum 5 out of the 6 items on the Research Dissemination rubric.
+Competency: (i) Research Elements associated with this competency critical literature reviews, dissertation, efficacy s evaluation projects, program development project potential to contribute to the scientific, psychologous Conduct research or other scholarly activities. other scholarly activity via professional publication and Required training/experiential activities to meet each element the substantially independent ability to formulate quality and rigor to have the potential to contribution knowledge base. • Students demonstrate they are able to conduct recritique Assignment in the Research Design con e and disseminate research by engaging in research or How outcomes are measured for each training/experiential activity listed above How outcomes are measured: Directed study final submission PSY 2809 Article critique assignment Proof of publication/presentation or Research Dissemination Rubric Evaluation tool: • Directed Study rubrics • Rubric for Article Critique assignment located within the PSY 2809 course syllabus. • Proof of publication/presentation or Research Dissemination rubric.
+Minimum levels of achievement (MLAs) for each outcome measure/evaluation tool listed above Ratings of 3 or higher on all elements of the Dire Total score of 80% of higher on PSY 2809 Artic Proof of first-authorship in peer-review publicati minimum 5 out of the 6 items on the Research D ected study rubric le Critique assignment rubric ion or conference or Ratings of "met expectations" on at